%&XeLaTeX

 writing for a magazine read by bicycling enthusiasts, it may be common

-knowledge among the readership that Lance Armstrong has the record for
+knowledge among the readership that Bernard Hinault is tied for the

-the most wins of the Tour de France, but that might not be common
+record for the most wins of the Tour de France, but that is not

 A good rule of thumb when it comes to factual information is to err on